SOLITUDE

 03 Wednesday May 2017

-Posted Photographs from Art Gallery
+Posted in Photographs from Art Gallery

 28 Friday Apr 2017

-Posted Just a PERFECT Thought, Poems
+Posted in Just a PERFECT Thought, Poems

 Addiction, Dead, Faith, Family, Happiness, Hope, Loss, Love, Memories, Pain, Siblings, Sisters, Smile, Suicide, TEEN DEPRESSION, The Jewels' Angels Foundation